hakimsjo/QuickStopPro8Web/README.md

 # QuickStopPro8Web
-Nya versionen i ren HTML av Quickstop Pro.
+The new version in HTML of Quickstop Pro.